-Unfortunately, time has not been kind, and the glasshouse is starting to show its age; it is in need of full restoration.
-This will include work on the timber frame, cast iron and conservation of the stained glass.
+Unfortunately, the glasshouse has been showing its age and it is in need of full conservation and restoration.
+This will include work on the timber frame, cast iron supports and conservation of the leaded stained glass.

 How special is our conservatory?

-The conservatory is a significant historic structure supplied in 1899 by R. Halliday & Company and is listed Grade II in its own right.
-It stands immediately west of the house, surrounded by surviving elements of the property’s aspirational ‘estate in miniature’ and is deliberately visible on the house’s primary elevation.
-It is elegant and refined, its remarkably finely chamfered rafters having a special quality of lightness while a sophisticated system of slender tensioned iron rods take the strain of the structure.
-Inside are contemporary fixed iron display shelves around the perimeter with decorative tufa rockwork beneath.
+Standing immediately to the west of the house, visible and accessible from the Drawing Room french windows, this conservatory was a statement of design and horticultural excellence of its time.
+Elegant and refined, its finely chamfered rafters have a special quality of lightness while a sophisticated system of slender tensioned cast iron rods take the strain of the structure.
+Inside are still the original fixed cast iron display shelves around the perimeter with decorative rockwork beneath for ferns.

 The conservatory was a key part of the additions and improvements that were made right at the end of the 19th century by apirational owner, Mary Jane Slaney, widow of a successful wine and spirit merchant in Wellington.

 Mrs Slaney grew prize-winning exotic ferns, and it is highly likely that the ferns would have been produced in the high-status Halliday Conservatory.
 She is listed as a member of the Shropshire Horticultural Society in 1906 and programmes for the Royal Agricultural Society’s (Shrewsbury) show and Shrewsbury Flower Show of 1914 are in Sunnycroft’s archive.

 Mrs Slaney also extended the house by adding the large reception rooms on the ground floor, including the Billiard Room and turret wing on the east side.